gandhidarshak/CppEnumCreator/README.md

     1. CppEnumParentClass <Name of the class/namespace - e.g. classA, namespaceB, namespaceC::ClassA>
     2. CppEnumName <Name of the enum class - e.g. Digits, Colors, Months>
     3. CppEnumList <Comma separated list of enum-items.
 Use \ for multine line spliting.>
-    4. CppDllExportMacro <Name of the dll export/import macro if working across dlls in windows.> (optional)
+    4. CppEnumCreatorDllExportMacro <Name of the dll export/import macro if working across dlls in windows.> (optional)
 2. C++ file - definition:
 Inside your c++ file, where you will normally define class APIs or enum APIs, copy below two macros from the header file above.
 And #include  "CppEnumCreatorDefinition.h" after that.
     1. CppEnumParentClass <Name of the class/namespace - e.g. classA, namespaceB, namespaceC::ClassA>